 What You Can Do To Treat Prediabetes

-Prediabetes and diabetes are different in a critical way: prediabetes is much easier to combat, treat, and even reverse.
-Think of your prediabetes as a warning sign: it’s your body’s way of telling you to slow down and pay attention to your lifestyle and die, so that you can delay or even prevent the onset of diabetes.
-With so much at stake, a prediabetes diagnosis should be your first step towards recognizing your lifestyle problems and taking control of your future.
+Think of your prediabetes as a warning sign: it’s your body’s way of telling you to slow down and pay attention to your lifestyle, so that you can delay or even prevent the onset of diabetes.

-Regular exercise doesn’t have to mean running a marathon or swimming for miles a day.
-In fact, long-term moderate exercise has been proven to be much more effective at reducing prediabetes’ effects than one time extreme exercise.
-But how do you know when you’re performing moderate exercise?
-It all lies in your target heart rate.
+Regular exercise doesn’t necessarily mean running a marathon or swimming for miles a day.
 Moderate exercise is any activity that raises your heartbeat to its “target” rate.
-For prediabetes sufferers, moderate exercise for just thirty minutes a day can prove very beneficial by increasing your metabolism, helping you lose weight and reducing your blood glucose levels.
+Ask your physician for advice on how to determine your target heart rate.
+For prediabetes sufferers, moderate exercise for just thirty minutes a day can prove very beneficial by increasing your metabolism, helping you lose weight, and reducing your blood sugar levels.

-Getting your heart rate up in your target range is easier than you think!
-Even simple exercises such as brisk walking for thirty minutes will accomplish your initial workout goals.
+Exercise such as taking a brisk, thirty minute walk will accomplish your initial workout goals.
 If you suffer from arthritis, then swimming is an excellent alternative to walking and high impact exercise.
-If you’re struggling to find an acceptable workout, consulting a nutritionist or personal trainer just once can work wonders for giving you workout ideas.
+If you’re struggling to find an acceptable workout, consulting an exercise specialist nutritionist or personal trainer to help you get started.

-While a prediabetes diagnosis can seem like devastating or scary, it’s actually a chance to become a true master of your health and lifestyle.
-Prediabetes is a warning—a very serious one—that allows you to overcome negative lifestyle choices and genetic predispositions that could lead to serious health problems and even death.
+While a prediabetes diagnosis can be scary, it can also be a chance to become a true master of your health and lifestyle.
+Prediabetes is a warning—a very serious one—that allows you to overcome negative lifestyle choices and genetic predispositions that could lead to serious health problems in the future.